itspriddle/bashword/README.md

 If `man bashword` reports `No manual entry for bashword`, you need to update your `$MANPATH`.
-This can be done by adding the following to `~/.manpath` (note, change USER to your username:
+This can be done by adding the following to `~/.manpath` (note, change USER to your username):

     MANDATORY_MANPATH /home/USER/.manpath